dojoengine/book/src/cairo/hello-dojo.md

 sozo init
 ```

 Congratulations!
 You now have a local Dojo project.
-This command creates a `dojo-starter` project in your current directory, serving as the ideal starting point for a new project and providing you with everything you need to get started.
+This command creates a `dojo-starter` project in your current directory.
+It's the ideal starting point for a new project and equips you with everything you need to begin.

 #### Anatomy of a Dojo Project